Top Ten Tips Disclaimer

 TEXAS WORKFORCE COMMISSION TAX AUDITS AND RULE 13 HEARINGS

 As a taxing authority, the Texas Workforce Commission must carry out several responsibilities with regard to the state unemployment tax imposed on employers of Texas employees.
-Among the more important of those responsibilities are keeping track of all wages paid, reports submitted, chargebacks from benefits paid to former employees, and taxes paid by each employer; using those data to calculate employers’ individual tax rates; initiating the remittance of the taxes to the Texas unemployment insurance trust fund so that they can be used to pay unemployment benefits to eligible claimants; auditing selected employers' tax accounts to determine compliance with the wage reporting and unemployment tax laws; and supporting the work of TWC's Regulatory Integrity Division in collecting delinquent taxes and enforcing other aspects of the unemployment tax laws.
-With the compliance tools of the Texas Unemployment Compensation Act in mind (interest and penalties on unreported wages and unpaid taxes; notice of assessment; liens; bank freeze and levy; warrant hold; posting of a bond to continue employing workers in Texas; injunction; and even receivership), it is understandable that an employer might worry if it receives notice of an audit from the Tax Department.
+Among the more important of those responsibilities are keeping track of all wages paid, reports submitted, chargebacks from benefits paid to former employees, and taxes paid by each employer; using those data to calculate employers' individual tax rates; initiating the remittance of the taxes to the Texas unemployment insurance trust fund so that they can be used to pay unemployment benefits to eligible claimants; auditing selected employers' tax accounts to determine compliance with the wage reporting and unemployment tax laws; and supporting the work of TWC's Regulatory Integrity Division in collecting delinquent taxes and enforcing other aspects of the unemployment tax laws.
+With the compliance tools of the Texas Unemployment Compensation Act in mind (interest and penalties on unreported wages and unpaid taxes; notice of assessment; liens; bank freeze and levy; warrant hold; posting of a bond to continue employing workers in Texas; injunction; and even receivership), it is understandable that an employer might be concerned if it receives notice of an audit from the Tax Department.
 Fortunately, the most that ever happens with the vast majority of compliance problems is the imposition of a simple interest charge on unpaid taxes, or else a minor penalty for late submission of a wage report.
 This paper explains the basics of the audit process.

 A TWC tax audit generally begins in one of four different ways: